 “With these diamonds, they are so rare that there is no homogeneity—no two are alike,” Mackie said.

-The uniqueness and rarity of each Fancy or Special stone makes it impossible to determine an equitable split of the category simply by weight.
-Instead each company brings in a team of expert valuers from around the world to evaluate each stone individually and arrive at an independent valuation.
+The uniqueness and rarity of each Fancy or Special stone make it impossible to determine an equitable split of the category simply by weight.
+Instead, each company brings in a team of expert valuers from around the world to evaluate each stone individually and arrive at an independent valuation.
 “Each partner then bids against one another for the right to buy out the other partner’s share and then market 100 per cent of the stones independently,” said Mackie.

 Selling the rough diamonds

-Mountain Province markets its share of rough diamonds through a separate sales channel on to the open, rough diamond market.
+Mountain Province markets its share of rough diamonds through a separate sales channel to the open, rough diamond market.
 “With rough diamonds, because each stone is different, it’s a complex exercise that involves the creation of hundreds of individual lots,” Mackie said.

 Mountain Province then sells these lots to its customers through an online, competitive bidding tender process in Antwerp, 10 times each year.